A Lipschitz Bandits Approach for Continuous Hyperparameter Optimization: Theoretical Results

-\begin{theorem} If Assumption \ref{ass:hoeffding} and \ref{ass:lip} are satisfied, then output arm $\widetilde{x}^*$ of BLiE algorithm with total budget $T$, ACE Sequence $\{r_m\}$, $\alpha=2L+2$ and $\beta$ satisfies where $d_z$ is the zooming dimension and $c$ is a constant.
+where $d_z$ is the zooming dimension and $c$ is a constant.
 In addition, BLiE needs $\mathcal{O}(\log\log T)$ batches to achieve this simple regret. \end{theorem} \begin{proof} We let $B$ be the total number of batches of the BLiE run ($B-1$ batches in the for-loop and $1$ clean-up batch), and $N_m$ be the total budget of batch $m$.
 In the following analysis, we bound $N_m$ for $m=2k-1$ and $m=2k$ separately, and then obtain the simple regret upper bound.

 Firstly, we consider the case $m=2k-1$.
 For convenience, we let $\widetilde{r}_k=2^{-\sum_{i=1}^kc_i}$, and thus we have $\widetilde{r}_{k-1}\geq r_{m-1}\geq r_m\geq \widetilde{r}_{k}$.
 Recall that $\mathcal{A}_{m-1}^+$ is set of cubes not eliminated in batch $m-1$, and $\cup_{C\in\mathcal{A}_{m-1}^+}C=\cup_{C^\prime\in\mathcal{A}_m}C^\prime$.
 Lemma \ref{lem:eli} implies that each cube in $\mathcal{A}_{m-1}^+$ is a subset of $S((4L+4)r_{m-1})$, and thus $\left|\mathcal{A}_{m-1}^+\right|\leq N_{r_{m-1}}\leq C_z\cdot r_{m-1}^{-d_z}$.
 The total budget of batch $m$ is